RingCentral-Pro-Services/serverless-frontend/README.md

 The WAF in this plugin is configured to deny access to any subnet that is not an RingCentral corporate subnet.
 If public access to the front-end of the application is desired, then simply comment out or remove the WebACL, WAFRule and WAFIpSet lines and remove the reference to the WebACLId from the CloudFront distribution section.

 ### Route 53 DNS
-If using the production code, the plugin automatically creates a DNS entry in Route53 for the app in the custom domain specified under the serverless custom variables section:
+If using the production code, the plugin automatically creates a DNS entry in Route53 for the app inside the custom domain specified under the serverless custom variables section:
 ```
 custom:
   appDomain: 'ringcentralps.com'